RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 -   HotspotFiles: You can specify a set of hotspot files to be read individually.
 Each one is associated with a nickname for use in the placement movers/filters.
 You can set to keep in memory only a subset of the read stubs using stub\_num.
 If stubfile in the main branch is not specified, only the stubs in the leaves will be used.

+## Troubleshooting RosettaScripts

+RosettaScripts is under continuing development.
+In conjuction with this, there are occasionally changes which cause older scripts to break.
+Sometimes this will be a small change in required options for a particular RosettaScripts object.
+These should (hopefully) be documented on the documentation pages for the individual movers.
+See [[Updating RosettaScripts]] for information about changes which are more far reaching and affect multiple RosettaScripts objects.

+### Troubleshooting hints.

+The first thing to do when getting an error with RosettaScripts is to check the documentation for each of the RosettaScripts objects which you are using.
+Pay particular attention to those options and settings which the object mentions as being required.
+Often times it's not just an in-XML parameter which will need to be changed in order to address the error.
+You may also need to add various command line parameters to your RosettaScript runs in order to get the results you're expecting.

+Another good troubleshooting tool is to simplify your XML.
+Try creating a stripped-down verison of your XML with only a handful of Movers.
+Test that and make sure it's behaving as you expect.
+Slowly reenable your movers and other RosettaScripts objects a few at a time, checking at each stage that the behavior is as you expect it to be.
+Also try simplifying the settings to your movers, using the defaults as much as possible.
+Check to make sure that each additional change to the defaults is causing the behavioral change you would expect it to.
+This progressive approach can often help you narrow down where the exact cause of your issues lie.

 ##See Also